 - If needed, use a small amount of isopropyl alcohol on a cloth and then clean the contacts.

-- Once you cleaned your Versa, put it on the charger and charge for several hours.
+- Once you cleaned your Fitbit pebble (the Versa module itself), put it on the charger and charge for several hours.

-Was your Fitbit Versa was completely discharged to 0% or you haven’t used your Fitbit in weeks/months/years
+Was your Fitbit Versa completely discharged to 0%, or you haven’t used your Fitbit in weeks/months/years?

-Restart or reset to fix Fitbit Versa charging issues
+Restart or reset to fix Fitbit charging issues

-- For Fitbit Versa Lite and Fitbit Versa 2, hold the back button for 10 seconds until you see the Fitbit logo on the screen
+- For Fitbit Versa 3, Versa Lite, and Fitbit Versa 2, hold the back button for 10 seconds until you see the Fitbit logo on the screen.

-- For Versa, press and hold the back (left) and bottom buttons until you see the Fitbit logo on the screen.
+- For the original Versa, press and hold the back (left) and bottom buttons until you see the Fitbit logo on the screen.
 This should take less than 10 seconds.